SanaNGU/ProbAi-Normalizingflow-project/README.md

 ## Important Notes:
-For CNF, we use [the original code of the paper](https://github.com/rtqichen/torchdiffeq) with some modifications
+* Its easier to use google Colab to reproduce the resulte *dataFor CNF, we use [the original code of the paper](https://github.com/rtqichen/torchdiffeq) with some modifications